confucianfighter/mamba-2.8b-hf-breakdown/README.md

 While the transformer is more intuitive as a mechanism that matches keys and gives disjointed value outputs based on those keys, mamba is less intuitive to me as of yet.
 I mean, it's literally convoluted.

 My own suspicion is that most of the pattern matching is being done by the convolution.
-This would seem too homogenous at first, but consider that in a transformer, all transformations are identical for each head, while in this system the pattern query is identical, but the projections are unique for each value.
+This would seem too homogenous at first, but consider that in a transformer, all transformations are identical for each head, while in this system the learned convolution is identical, but the projections are unique for each value.

 ### My own thoughts: